angelolab/MIBIsualization/README.md

 - JSON files containing cleaning parameters: isobaric correction and denoising parameters.

 The slide bg was removed using thresholds of 50 and 20 counts for the gold and tantalum channels respectively.

+### utilities

+This module contains utility scripts (tools) to help handle the data:
+- `link_run_images.py`: python script to link all FoV images of a single run into a common directory.

 ## Installation